hnmr293/sd-webui-dycfg/README.md

 Interpolation: the CFG scale interpolation mode (described below).
 ```

+If both of `Start` and `End` are set to 0, the row will be ignored.

 ### Interpolation modes

 Specify CFG scale interpolation mode for `End+1`..`Start-1` steps.